ietf-wg-asdf/SDF/sdf.md

 ## sdfRequired

-The keyword "sdfRequired" is provided to apply a constraint that defines for which declarations the corresponding data are mandatory in a Thing modeled by the current definition.
+The keyword `sdfRequired` is provided to apply a constraint that defines for which declarations the corresponding data are mandatory in a Thing modeled by the current definition.

-The value of "sdfRequired" is an array of references, each indicating one or more declarations that are mandatory to be represented.
+The value of `sdfRequired` is an array of references, each indicating one or more declarations that are mandatory to be represented.

 References in this array can be SDF names (JSON Pointers), or one of